lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 The power manager asserts `pwr_lc_i.lc_init` in order to signal to the life cycle controller that it can start initialization, and the life cycle controller signals completion of the initialization sequence by asserting `pwr_lc_o.lc_done` (the signal will remain high until reset).

 The idle indication signal `pwr_lc_o.lc_idle` indicates that the life cycle controller is idle.
-If this bit is 0, the life cycle controller is either not initialized or in the middle of carryingout a life cycle state transition.
+If this bit is 0, the life cycle controller is either not initialized or in the middle of carrying out a life cycle state transition.
 The power manager uses that indication to determine whether a power down request needs to be aborted.

 Since the power manager may run in a different clock domain, the `pwr_lc_i.lc_init` signal is synchronized within the life cycle controller.